top of page

 Chinese Mythology

-• Four Symbols, the Guardians of Cardinal Directions on Sky
+• Four Symbols, the Guardians of Cardinal Directions in the Sky

 Azure Dragon of the East, Black Tortoise of the North, White Tiger of the West, and Vermilion Bird of the South.